WojciechMatuszewski/programming-notes/aws-stuff.md

 * is free, **the service itself does not cost anything**.
 Only the stuff you deploy with it will cost you money (if you provision stuff which is not free)

+#### Cross Stack references

+- **regional**

+* allows you to refference resources from another stack.
+Imagine having network stack and services stack.

+- **within outputs** you define **the `Export` block**.
+Then within the other CF template you should use `!ImportValue`.

+#### Nested Stacks

+The `Cross Stack reference` was for refferencing resources from transactional stacks - the stack which change often and should be encapsulated.

+`Nested stacks` are similiar and different at the same time.

+- there is **no refference going on**.
+You **literally are creating a stack as a resource within another stack**.
+The nested stack are also presented as separate stacks.

+* `stack nesting` is used to **re-using templates not stacks**.

+#### StackSets

+- allows you to deploy **stacks from one admin account to other target accounts(can be cross region)**

+* needs 2 roles to happen.
+One at the admin account level and another on the target accounts

+- there are pre-made stacksets prepared by AWS.

 ### DynamoDB

 - **regional** service.